flightaware/swift-tcl/README.md

 ## Stuff that might be interesting to try

-* linking Tcl variables to Swift variables using Tcl\_LinkVar
+* linking Tcl variables to Swift variables using Tcl_LinkVar
 * Shadowing Tcl arrays in Swift
 * Tcl dictionary interface
 * lrange and stuff
+* automatically generating interfaces between The [TclObj] call trampoline and functions with native types